We’re highly adaptable. We take risks. We experiment. We listen.

 we call upon a wide variety of tools to help us maximize impact.

-Because Omidyar Network has a hybrid structure that combines a limited liability company (LCC) with a private philanthropic foundation, we can make grants to nonprofit organizations to fund everything from research to convenings, white papers, and especially general operating support, and everything (501c3 compliant, of course) in between.
+Because Omidyar Network has a hybrid structure that combines a limited liability company (LLC) with a private philanthropic foundation, we can make grants to nonprofit organizations to fund everything from research to convenings, white papers, general operating support, and everything in between.

 And we are transparent.